KeyserDSoze/RepositoryFramework/README.md

 ### Api.Client (Application for http client integration of api endpoint for your repository or CQRS)
 You may find the documentation at [this link](https://github.com/KeyserDSoze/RepositoryFramework/tree/master/src/RepositoryFramework.Api.Client)

+### Azure TableStorage integration (default integration)
+You may find the documentation at [this link](https://github.com/KeyserDSoze/RepositoryFramework/tree/master/src/RepositoryFramework.Infrastructure.TableStorage)